 If the tests didn't turn out the way you were hoping, it's normal to feel upset.
 No one likes to hear that they're burned out.
 But the good news is that burnout isn't a terminal illness.
 Yes, you will have to make changes to how you live and work, and yes, those changes, at first, may be quite difficult to get used to.
 The important thing to keep in mind is that you are still the same person you were when you first started out, maybe a little wiser to the ways of the world, maybe a little older.
 But at your core, you are one and the same.

 Your drive, your enthusiasm, your passion, and your energy may have gotten buried under the weight of the stress you've been carrying around, but those qualities and all the other good ones are still inside you.
 You just need to find ways to reach inside and find the sparks that first ignited your interests and passion so that you can rediscover yourself, only this time with new insight into ways to better control your stress levels so that burnout does not make its way into your life again.

-Much of this article is an excerpt from High Octane Women: How Superachievers Can Avoid Burnout (Prometheus Books, 2011).
+Much of this post is an excerpt from High Octane Women: How Superachievers Can Avoid Burnout.

 © 2012 Sherrie Bourg Carter, All Rights Reserved.